Why Trademark Registration is important for already running business?

 4. Examining Registration Application

-Once application has filed, then the governed authority examines the application regarding the prior registrations and checks whether it compiles by the law or not.
+Once the application has filed, then the governed authority examines the application regarding the prior registrations and checks whether it compiles by the law or not.
 If any dispute/ conflict arise in the application, it will not proceed further.

 5. Publication in Trademark Journals

 Once government authority approves the application, then it will publish in the Trademark Journals to raise any objection regarding the applications.
-But, If no objection arises within 3 months or 120 days in few cases, then the brand name is accepted and proceeds further for the trademark certification.
+But, If no Trademark objection arises within 3 months or 120 days in few cases, then the brand name is accepted and proceeds further for the trademark certification.

-6. Issuance of Trademark Registration Certificate
+6. Issuance of Trademark Registration Certificate In India

 If there will be no objection regarding the application within 3 months, then the registrar of Trademark accepts the application and issues the Trademark Certificate.

-What are the benefits of Trademark?
+What are the benefits of a Trademark?

 1. Help your customers to find you